-The people value education as a path out of poverty but it is just not possible for many to find even the state school fees.
-We aim to provide free places for one third of our students.
-Our sponsorship scheme provides funding for 150 bursaries provided by individuals and schools.
+The people value education as a path out of poverty but it is just not possible for many to find the school fees.
+We aim to provide free places for one fifth of the students at Mvumi Secondary School.
+Our sponsorship scheme provides funding for 110 students funded by individuals and schools.

-At current exchange rates the cost of sponsoring the education of a day student for a year is £405, for a student with lodgings provided in the village £522 and for a boarding student £722.
+At current exchange rates the cost of sponsoring the education of a day student for a year is £450, for a student in our lodgings provided in the village £562 and for a boarding student £755.
 However, with gift aid it works out less.
-The cost becomes £27 per month for a day student, £35 per month for a lodger and £48 per month for a boarder.
+The cost becomes £30 per month for a day student, £37 per month for a lodger and £50 per month for a boarder.

 These sums will cover:

-We ask sponsors to commit for four years so that a sponsored student taken on in Form I of the Junior School (typically age 13-14) is, subject to a satisfactory record, guaranteed to be funded until he or she reaches Form IV (age 16-17).
+We ask sponsors to commit for four years so that a sponsored student taken on in Form I (typically age 13-14) is, subject to a satisfactory record, guaranteed to be funded until he or she reaches Form IV (age 16-17).

 We shall be delighted to receive any size of regular contribution and we shall link that donation to a named student whatever that amount happens to be.

-A student’s entry to the Senior School depends on passing a national examination and the student's desire to continue.
-If the student has reached a satisfactory standard and wishes to continue into Forms V and VI, the sponsorship co-ordinator may enquire whether the sponsor wishes to continue with the sponsorship.
+A student’s entry to the Form V depends on passing a national examination.
+If the student meets the entry requirements for Forms V and VI, the sponsorship co-ordinator may enquire whether the sponsor wishes to continue with the sponsorship.
 There is no obligation to do so and we can make other arrangements to make sure a good student is not lost to education at senior level.

 If you would like to sponsor a student or would like more information, please send us your details.